 The new Alternative Energy & Power 2021 guide features 21 jurisdictions.
 The guide provides the latest legal information on the principal laws governing the sale of power industry assets; market structure, supply and pricing; climate change laws and alternative energy; and regulations regarding generation, transmission and distribution.

-This is the third release of Chambers Global Practice Guide for Alternative Energy and Power, which was launched in 2018 amidst a transformation of the global electric energy and power industry.
+This is the fourth release of the Chambers Global Practice Guide for Alternative Energy & Power, which was launched in 2018 amidst a transformation of the global electrical energy and power industry.
 The factors driving change when this guide was released in 2018 – among others, climate change, new technologies, threats to grid security, increasingly proactive energy consumers – continue to drive change and challenge market and regulatory structures.
-Added to these, this edition of the Guide is being released amidst the COVID-19 global pandemic, an event which is having profound and unprecedented socioeconomic impacts.
+Added to these, this edition of the Guide is being released amidst the COVID-19 pandemic, an event which is having profound and unprecedented socioeconomic impacts.

 De-carbonising Power Generation

 The desire to de-carbonise and, to a lesser extent, to de-nuclearise power generation has been – and continues to be – a focus in many jurisdictions around the globe.
 At the same time, and in response, renewable generation in its various forms is viewed largely as the way of the future and is garnering more government attention and investor interest than ever before.
 Carbon phase-out and renewable energy targets are commonplace, as are renewable energy incentive and subsidy programmes.